 The last of 60 Thor nuclear missile supplied to Britain by the United States arrived at North Luffenham R.

-The last of 60 Thor nuclear missile supplied to Britain by the United States arrived at North Luffenham R.A.F. missile base, Rutland, Mar.
+Background: The last of 60 Thor nuclear missile supplied to Britain by the United States arrived at North Luffenham R.A.F. missile base, Rutland, Mar.
 10.

 It came from California in a giant Globemaster transport, and to mark the occasion, Colonel Clair Peterson of the United States Air Force brought with him a plaque commemorating the completion of the deliveries.